Empowerment \ Diversity \ Growth \ Employability

 We’re here to help!
 If you would like to be connected with a different mentor, or receive some coaching on how to develop a more meaningful and productive mentoring relationship, please contact Elizabeth Prendergast, Mentorship EDGE Program Coordinator at firstname.lastname@example.org or 425-941-8043.

 When will Mentorship EDGE be offered again?

 If you missed out on participating this quarter, don’t worry.
-We open applications for new students to join the program every quarter.
+Applications open quarterly.